0xAX/asm/content/asm_4.md

 reverseStringAndPrint:
         ;; Compare the first element in the given string with the NUL terminator (end of the string). cmp byte [rsi], 0
+        ;; Preserve the length of the reversed string in the rdx register.
+We will use this value during printing the string. mov rdx, rcx
         ;; If we reached the end of the input string, reverse it. je reverseString
         ;; Load a byte from the rsi to al register and move pointer to the next character in the string.